Are you ready to step up your game and dominate your opponents?

-The stick has metal balltop, which is not everyones favorite.
-If you do not like the feel of it you have to buy a new balltop and replace the original one!
+The stick has a metal balltop, which is not everyones favorite.
+If you do not like the feel of it, you have to buy a new balltop and replace the original one!

-Unfortunately, it's compatible only with the PS4 and PC, sorry Xbox fans!
+Unfortunately, it's compatible only with the PS4, PC and most importantly, it will be compatible with the PS5, sorry Xbox fans!

-Equipped with an aluminum top panel and a HAYABUSA stick and buttons, this fighting stick promises great response times, less input lag and most importantly great style and looks!
+Equipped with an aluminum top panel and a HAYABUSA stick and buttons, this arcade stick promises great response times, less input lag and most importantly great style and looks!

 What's so unique about the stick is that it has shorter buttons for faster response, a 3.5mm headset microphone jack and touchpad functionality!